 - Look at our website together with them.

 - If they feel comfortable, you can be there with them when they make the call!
 This sometimes helps give a person the courage to take this first step.

-- You could also call Counseling Services and let us know that you and the student will be walking over.
+- You could also call Counseling center and let us know that you and the student will be walking over.
 Once the student is here, we will have them fill out paperwork and determine the next steps.

 - If they do not want to talk to you about these behaviors, respect their privacy (unless the situation is a psychological emergency and the student is in need of immediate care, please refer to the list below), but tell them that you are available if they change their mind and want to talk in the future.

 - If you feel that the student needs more help, but they are unwilling to speak to you, you should reach out to a staff member of the university that you feel comfortable with.
 Often this is a Residence Hall Advisor or Director, House Manager, coach, faculty member, or any other staff you have a relationship with.
-You can also call Counseling Services yourself to consult with us about how to help the student or to express your concerns.
+You can also call Counseling Center yourself to consult with us about how to help the student or to express your concerns.